Artist: The Little Lodge (authored by Little Lodge)

 Drawing on aesthetic traditions from Japan and the arts and crafts movement, Ealish’s personal touch is evident in all she produces.
 Whether the piece features many hours of smocking work or patterns carefully manipulated to trick the eye and create depth, the result of this meditative process is a work of timeless beauty and intricate simplicity.

-Bronwyn Dexter
+Submitted by Bronwyn Dexter on

 Bronwyn Dexter is Bay Area visual artist and per-forming musician.
 When she’s not blowing up the stage with her Cowboy Glam Rock band, Raven Marcus, she can be found covered in ink in the printmaking lab.
 A Seattle native, Bronwyn moved to San Francisco in 2009 and has been building communities in queer culture, art practice and musical awareness ever since.

-Kerry Laitala
+Submitted by Kerry Laitala on

 Charming Voltage Electrophotographic Works By Kerry Laitala: